History of Cherwell Valley services

-The services were considered for six years, It opened on 31 March 1994 costing £20m and taking up 56 acres of land, following a six-year planning process.
+It opened on 31 March 1994, costing £20m and taking up 56 acres of land, following a six-year planning process.

 Inside, the services had a Burger King in the right-hand corner, a large dining area overlooking the river straight ahead, a shop on the left and a corridor leading to the toilets and an amusement arcade at the back.
 A Little Chef was later built in the corner, next to Burger King.